Enerccio/Cthulhu-OS/README.md

 ### What are Cthulhu OS's requirements

 At the moment, Cthulhu OS only supports x86-64 architecture.
 Should work on both Intel and AMD, however, it was only tested on Intel.
-So far it was only tested on qemu/bochs, I do not recommend putting it on real hardware yet (not that it can do anything at the moment).
+So far it was only tested on qemu, I do not recommend putting it on real hardware yet (not that it can do anything at the moment).

 ### What is the status of Cthulhu OS?

 Cthulhu OS is under heavy development.

-So far it has working long mode, paging memory, interrupt handling, symmetrical multiprocessing, interprocessor communication.
-What needs to be done (and probably more):
+#### Working features
+* boot code
+* framebuffer support, printing text
+* paging, segmentation, memory management
+* initramfs

-* Loading initrd
+* user space
-* Loading init and daemons
-* Userspace mode
+* scheduler
-* Scheduling, Scheduling with SMP support
+* elf loader (no dynamic linking yet)

+#### Stuff to do
 * Lots and lots of daemons
 * Porting user space programs
+* Dynamic linking, shared libraries

 ## Building Cthulhu OS